Install an OS via autoinstallation using Terraform

-The automatic installation of the OS will delete data on all disks.
+Automatic OS installation will delete data on all disks.

 We recommend that you save your data or create a backup before installing the OS.

-You can install an OS on the server that is different from the current OS or reinstall the current OS.
+You can install an OS on the server that differs from the current one, or reinstall the current OS.

 Install a new OS